LW.10195 / LW.11302

 Recommended: Federal Income Taxation and Securities Regulation

 Students participating in the Business Law Transactions Clinic provide legal services on transactional and governance matters relating to the business needs of the Clinic's clients.
-The Clinic provides legal services to nonprofit organizations, as well as to small businesses, entrepreneurs and social enterprises that may not have access to the traditional legal market and that operate in areas of concern to the public.
-If you would like further information on becoming one of the Clinic’s clients, please click here.
+The Clinic provides legal services to nonprofit organizations, as well as to social enterprises that may not have access to the traditional legal market and that operate in areas of concern to the public.
+For further details about the Clinic, please see our brochure.
+If you would like further information on becoming one of the Clinic’s clients, please look at our intake form.

 In the Clinic program, first offered in the Spring 2010 semester, students have worked on:

 - drafting, reviewing and negotiating contracts and other documents relating to commercial, corporate, financing, leasing and licensing transactions;

 - ensuring compliance with regulations relating to securities, charitable solicitation, and tax-exempt status;